cronop-io/cronop-io.github.io/about.md

 authors: [lobo, asher]
 ---

-Humans passionate about security, binary analysis and retro computing.
+Humans passionate about security, hardware and software.
 Inspired by Julio Cortazar and Jean-Michel Basquiat.

 # Who are we?